Arthur-Milchior/anki-template-card-type/generators/README.md

 * name: this parameter is optional.
 If it is given, then, when this name is asked, the union of the set returned by localFun's calls are assumed to be asked.
+* localFun: a function, applied to each element of fields which return the following tuple: (a generator, a set of fields which must be set for this field to be displayed, a set of question).
+If the last or the two lasts are empty set, they don't have to be returned.
+By default it is the identity function.
+Note that a tuple is also a valid generator, pay attention not to return tuple generator from localFun.